Not ‘ just a groom’s speech ’

 The most effective way to use any Groom Speech examples, is to use them as a framework and inspiration for your own efforts.
 Think how they can be adapted and moulded for your toast and try to give those examples the spin and originality your speech deserves.

 The Groom has all the toasts to make.
 There are generally a maximum of four toasts and you should try to get through these as snappily as possible.
-Please don’t make guests stand for the toasts as they’ll be up and down like an oompah band.
+Please don’t make guests stand for the toasts, as they’ll be up and down like an oompah band.